WPBeginner

 How to build an email list in WordPress

-Because this is a longer article, we put together a table of contents below to navigate each section.
+Because this is a longer article, we put together a table of contents below to navigate each section:

-What is an Email List?
+What Is an Email List?

-Building an email list allows you to stay in touch with your readers and customers by using an email marketing software.
+Building an email list allows you to stay in touch with your readers and customers by using email marketing software.

 And because email is a reliable form of communication, you can easily let your readers know about anything coming up, such as new products, sales, or special announcements.

-Why Email Marketing is Important?
+Why Is Email Marketing Important?

 On our websites, email marketing outperforms social media marketing in the number of clicks.

-We have tested this repeatedly and the result is always the same: Emails get us 10 times more clicks than all social media combined.
+We have tested this repeatedly, and the result is always the same: Emails get us 10 times more clicks than all social media combined.

 But why does email perform so well?
 The answer is simple: email is private and personal.

-If this is not a good enough reason to start building your email list, here are some major benefits.
+If this is not a good enough reason to start building your email list, here are some major benefits:

 But isn’t email dead?
 Haven’t you heard social media is where everyone’s at?

-Facebook and Instagram both limit the reach of your pages to a small percentage of your followers unless you want to pay for ads.
+Facebook and Instagram both limit the reach of your profiles to a small percentage of your followers unless you want to pay for ads.
 Similarly, your tweets only appear for a limited time on a user’s feed.

 On the other hand, when you send an email, it reaches all your subscribers and stays in their inbox until they take action.